exoticorn/microw8/site/content/docs.md

 ### fn line(x1: f32, y1: f32, x2: f32, y2: f32, color: i32)

 Draws a line from `x1,y1` to `x2,y2` in the given color index.

+### fn blitSprite(spriteData: i32, size: i32, x: i32, y: i32, control: i32)

+Copies the pixel data at `spriteData` onto the screen at `x`, `y`.
+The size of the sprite is passed as `width | (height << 16)`.
+If the height is given as 0, the sprite is is treated as square (width x width).

+The control parameter controls masking and flipping of the sprite:
+* bits 0-7: color mask index
+* bit 8: switch on masked blit (pixel with color mask index are treated as transparent)
+* bit 9: flip sprite x
+* bit 10: flip sprite y

+### fn grabSprite(spriteData: i32, size: i32, x: i32, y: i32, control: i32)

+Copies the pixel data on the screen at `x`, `y` to `spriteData`.
+Parameters are exactly the same as `blitSprite`.

 ## Input